AlexTaglia/webapp/README.md

     php artisan key:generate

-* create an empty database and then in file .env just created add the database name DB_DATABASE=db_name ,
+* create an empty database (I used xamp) and then in file .env just created add the database name DB_DATABASE=db_name

 * please check also DB_HOST, DB_PORT, DB_USERNAME, and DB_PASSWORD must match with your database credential